FileShadow/twio/README.md

 const Twio = require('twio');
 ```

 Twio is a factory function.
 The factory function can be run to create a new instance of a Twio object.
-You provide the initial value optionally as the first parameter when calling the factory function.
-You can optionally provide a update handler as a second parameter.
+You optionally provide the initial value as the first parameter.
+You can optionally provide an update handler as a second parameter.
+Twio will assign an empty string to values if none is provided.

 ```
-// no parameters, returns a Twio object instance.
-Twio will assign an empty string to values if none is provided. const username = Twio();
+// no parameters, returns a Twio object instance. const username = Twio();

 // optional first parameter provides an initial value